 Search dogs

-Buxton team currently has one search dog and handler.
-It has been calculated that a dog is equivalent to about 20 searchers in good conditions and many more in poor conditions.
+Buxton team currently has one highly trained search dog and handler playing a vital role in search and rescue operations.
+A single search dog can be as effective as 20 human searchers in good conditions – and many more in poor weather.

 The dogs are trained to ‘Air Scent’ rather than track the missing person.
 Air scenting is a very efficient method of searching large areas quickly and does not require items of clothing or effects of the missing person.
 In ideal conditions a dog can pick up a human scent from about 500 metres.
 The dogs react to a human scent being blown towards them by wind or air currents.
 They work equally well in the dark or in poor visibility and use their senses of smell and hearing to their fullest under these conditions.
 If there is no wind or it is storm force human scent will not carry as far, and the handler compensates by shortening the blocks of area swept.